Aldo10012/FitPlanner/README.md

 - Local notifications to remind you of your next workout
 - Track your workouts
 - Widgets reminding you of your next workout
+- Update your weight
+- Track your BMI progression

 ## Tech Stack